TomTom IndiGo ❋ is a next-gen navigation and cockpit platform

 TomTom auto partners needed a flexible in-car system that could seamlessly adapt to various display configurations, resolutions, and interaction methods.

 This was a long, sometimes messy, but super rewarding process.
 I worked closely with the design team, engineers, and product folks, figuring things out one flow at a time.
-We were building the foundation of a car Operating System UI while juggling unclear specs, shifting priorities, multiple screen sizes, and all kinds of interaction modes — touch, knobs, voice, you name it.
+We were building the foundation of a car Operating System UI while juggling unclear specs, shifting priorities, multiple screen sizes, and all kinds of interaction modes, like touch, knobs, voice, you name it.
 Through weekly working sessions (basically weekly design sprints), we sketched, tested, argued, and brick by brick built a system that could scale across brands

 This product offering led to easy-to-skin, brand-consistent interfaces, regardless of the vehicle's hardware specifications.